tomography/tomoscan/docs/source/tomoScanApp.rst

     - Write/read
     - Sets the PSO output pulse width in microseconds.
 Different cameras may have different requirements for the trigger pulse width, so this value can be modified.
+  * - $(P)$(R)PSOKeepAlive
+    - asyn
+    - Write/read
+    - This record is needed on the Ensemble to keep the socket from timing out.
+      It is not needed on the A3200, but does not hurt.
+      SCAN could be set to Passive on the A3200.

 medm files
 ----------